Tamiflu should not be used to treat flu without doctors’ consultation

 The Department of Medical Service Administration under the Ministry of Health has just sent urgent instructions on strengthening the supervision of prescription and use of antiviral drugs in the treatment of influenza to departments of health in provinces and cities, medical institutes, and hospitals under the Ministry of Health.
 The Department said that the medicine should not be taken without consulting doctors.

-According to the Medical Service Administration, this is a drug indicated in cases of influenza infection for suspected cases or confirmed cases with complications or risk factors without a doctor's prescription because it will increase the risk of drug resistance leading to unwanted effects and economic losses.
+According to the Medical Service Administration, this is a drug indicated in cases of influenza infection for suspected cases or confirmed cases with complications or risk factors.
+The product should not be used without doctors' prescription because it will increase the risk of drug resistance leading to unwanted effects and economic losses.

 Therefore, the Department proposed responsible agencies to increase communication to raise people’s awareness of the harmful effects of self-medication of influenza.
 Infirmaries should strictly follow the Ministry of Health’s guidelines of influenza treatment with a focus on prescriptions properly especially with Tamiflu drug.